mir4ef/mea2n/README.md

 #### Node server

-To run the application with the node server during local development and build/consume APIs do the following:
+To run the application with the node server during local development and build/consume APIs and the app/UI do the following:

 - generate certificates and place them in the `certs` folder (`app-root-folder/server/certs`) for local development.
 Please note that the certificate name should match the application name and the current environment (e.g. `app-name-development`, `app-name-production`, etc.).
 If you don't know how to generate `.pem` and `.key` files, you can search the internet or [read this post](http://blog.mgechev.com/2014/02/19/create-https-tls-ssl-application-with-express-nodejs/) or run this in your terminal `openssl req -x509 -newkey rsa:4096 -keyout app-name-development.key -out app-name-development.pem -days 365` (please use 2048 encryption and above when generating the certs, e.g. `rsa:2048`).
 If you setup a password for your certs, you will need to provide it when you start the server with the environmental variable `CERTPHRASE`
 - if you use the default port configuration, the url will be `https://localhost:8080`. if you are using a different port (by setting the environmental variable `PORT` when you start the server), update the URL accordingly.
 Note that `http` won't open anything, **ONLY** `https` is allowed!